Department Photo Archives and Memorabilia

-These items include photographs, drawings, instruments, audio recordings, and department-related ephemera such as Joe Koffolt’s undergraduate textbooks, Dr. Withrow’s academic robe, an inventory of the Department from 1927, the original AIChE Student Chapter charter, and Helen S. Crooks’ senior thesis (the first woman to receive a bachelor’s degree in chemical engineering from Ohio State).
+These items include photographs, drawings, instruments, audio recordings, and department-related ephemera such as Joe Koffolt’s undergraduate textbooks, Dr. Withrow’s academic robe, an inventory of the Department from 1927, the original AIChE Student Chapter charter, and the senior thesis of Helen S. Crooks, the first woman to receive a bachelor’s degree in chemical engineering from Ohio State.

 Some of this material is now viewable in a display cabinet located directly across from the CBEC 330 conference room.
 A second cabinet will soon be added to the first to accommodate additional material.

-Although many of the photos are more recent, some of them go back to the earliest days of the Department.
+Although many of the photos in the CBE Archives are more recent, some of them go back to the earliest days of the Department.
 Many of them are of the highest quality.

 “At one time, the Department of Photography and Cinema was part of the College of Engineering and the faculty took high resolution pictures of the facilities using large format cameras,” Geoff noted.